webxrnl/web-ar-stereo-view/README.md

 Which would make a commit under your fork, Now open `https://github.com:${GITHUB_USERNAME}/ar-stereo-view` in your browser and iopen pull request.

-6. If you need to update your for just run
+6. If you need to update your fork just run

 ```
 git fetch --all